pyOpenSci/software-peer-review/open-source-software-peer-review/aims-and-scope.md

 ## Package Overlap
 pyOpenSci encourages competition among packages, forking and re-implementation as they improve options of users.
-However, strive to make packages in the pyOpenSci suite to represent our top recommendations for the tasks that they perform.
+However, we strive to make packages in the pyOpenSci suite to represent our top recommendations for the tasks that they perform.
 We aim to avoid duplication of functionality of existing Python packages in any repo without significant improvements.
 A Python package that